elqahtani/Kippo-ansible/README.md

 ----------------------

-This project fork from https://github.com/Erethon/Kippo-ansible And I @elqahtani add Kippo-Graph role to display results from kippo.
+This project fork from https://github.com/Erethon/Kippo-ansible

+And I add Kippo-Graph ansible role to display results from kippo.

 This is an Ansible playbook to install [Kippo]( https://github.com/desaster/kippo) on Debian hosts.